Slovenia at the Olympics

 Slovenian athletes have won medals in nine sports at the Summer and in five sports at the Winter Games.
-The most successful sport for Slovenia at the Summer Olympics is judo with six medals (two gold) while the most successful sport at the Winter Olympics is alpine skiing with eight medals (two gold).
-In team sports, the national teams have participated three times in handball, twice in ice hockey and once in basketball.
+The most successful sport for Slovenia at the Summer Olympics is judo with seven medals (three gold) while the most successful sport at the Winter Olympics is alpine skiing with eight medals (two gold).
+In team sports, the men's national teams have participated four times in handball, twice in ice hockey, and once each in basketball and volleyball.
 With a population of just above 2 million, Slovenia often finds itself among countries with the highest medal-per-capita rankings.